MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Pattern Matching (F#).md

 ## Null Pattern
 The null pattern matches the null value that can appear when you are working with types that allow a null value.
-Null patterns are frequently used when interoperating with [!INCLUDE[dnprdnshort](../Token/dnprdnshort_md.md)] code.
+Null patterns are frequently used when interoperating with .NET Framework code.
 For example, the return value of a .NET API might be the input to a **match** expression.
 You can control program flow based on whether the return value is null, and also on other characteristics of the returned value.
 You can use the null pattern to prevent null values from propagating to the rest of your program.

 The following example uses the null pattern and the variable pattern.